mbtaco/discord-ai/RAILWAY-DEPLOYMENT.md

    - Ensure Discord token is valid

 2. **Database connection errors:**
-   - Verify PostgreSQL service is running in Railway dashboard
+   - Verify pgvector database service is running in Railway dashboard
    - Check if `DATABASE_URL` is set automatically
-   - Ensure pgvector extension is installed
+   - **CRITICAL**: Ensure you used the pgvector template, not regular PostgreSQL
+   - Test pgvector with the verification command above

 3. **Embedding errors:**
    - Verify Gemini API key is valid and has quota